 "There's nothing that we have on Rick Dennison other than a half of football."

-While the Cardinals scrambled to adjust their game plan and rework their game film, the Texans are trying to focus on Sunday despite a few hectic days.
+While the Cardinals scrambled to adjust their game plan and watch their game film, the Texans are trying to focus on Sunday.
 Fortunately for them, Kubiak left the hospital Tuesday morning and returned home, putting their minds at ease for the time being.

 But halftime Sunday was nothing short of chaotic.

 Phillips, whose coaching resume now includes three stints as an interim coach to complement his three head coaching jobs, said immediately after the Texans' loss that he didn't think halftime had an impact on Houston's second half.
 But as he spent more time thinking about it, Phillips now believes it did.

 "Even I, along with everybody else, was kind of at halftime [wondering] ‘What's going on?
 What happened?
 Where is he?
 Is he OK?'"
 Phillips said.
 "We didn't even know those things during the ball game in the second half.
 You always certainly have concerns for people that you care about and that's one that everybody cares about with our football team, our head coach.